 You are welcome to omit the yeast completely and wait until the beer yeast does it’s magic.

 If you want to do this, I’d recommend that you use about 1 1/2 teaspoon of sugar and mix it with the beer.
-This will help to speed up the yeast and your bread will rise quicker.
+This will help to speed up the yeast and your bread will rise quicker, but it will still take 2-3 times longer than without it.
+If you want to split this recipe over few days, you can also rise your beer bread in the fridge overnight.

-For everyone else who is happy to cheat, just add about 1 teaspoon to your bread mix.
-This is still considerably less than for normal yeasted bread which is made with just water.
+For everyone else who is happy to cheat, just add about 1 teaspoon of dry active yeast to your bread mix.
+This is still considerably less than for normal yeasted breads which would be made with water.

 Salt

-Your bread will be edible without salt, but I’d recommend to add some for flavour.
+Your bread will be edible without salt, but I’d recommend adding some for flavour.

 What kind of beer is best for beer bread ?